 -The State Report mentioned under Article (11), the achievements of the Ministry of Labor in control and inspection.
-Nevertheless, we note extreme weakness in control and inspection, especially over enforcing the minimum wage, monitoring conditions of working women, and the absence of a real gender-based perspective of rights, an issue

-29 Documented information from women organizations including the Working Women Society for Development of great importance in monitoring and documenting violations against working women, especially in terms of violence at the workplace.
+Nevertheless, we note extreme weakness in control and inspection, especially over enforcing the minimum wage, monitoring conditions of working women, and the absence of a real gender-based perspective of rights, an issue of great importance in monitoring and documenting violations against working women, especially in terms of violence at the workplace.
 The Ministry also lacks the necessary human resources to perform its duties.
-The state of Palestine did not seek to provide the necessary budget to activate this extremely important department for accountability and monitoring to ensure decent work.
+The State of Palestine did not seek to provide the necessary budget to activate this extremely important department for accountability and monitoring to ensure decent work.
 These gaps restricted the work of this department to providing limited services in the areas near cities, while marginalized areas remain absent from the control and inspection policies of the Ministry of Labor.
 It is worth noting that there are only 40 inspectors in the West Bank and none in Gaza Strip.
-The oversight bodies do not have a policy of employing women in parallel to men and train them on the concepts of women rights and gender-based violence to enable them to address such cases33.
+The oversight bodies do not have a policy of employing women in parallel to men and train them on the concepts of women rights and gender-based violence to enable them to address such cases.
 Furthermore, they lack decision-making powers, and the Labor Law Regulations lack provisions that protect workingwomen rights, through taking measures to enforce the provisions of the Law.
-The state of Palestine has not set up labor courts to facilitate for workers, particularly women, receiving their rights.
+The State of Palestine has not set up labor courts to facilitate for workers, particularly women, receiving their rights.